Small Business Associations

 Back to top

-- Franchises and Business Opportunities from the Federal Trade Commission (FTC): Information from the FTC regarding franchises; includes pamphlets on buying franchises (Franchise and Business Opportunity Publications)
+- Franchises and Business Opportunities from the Federal Trade Commission (FTC): Information from the FTC regarding franchises.
+Includes A Consumer’s Guide to Buying a Franchise.

 - The Franchise Registry: A partnership between the SBA and FRANDATA to help "expedite the processing of loans to small business franchisees."
 The Registry "lists names of franchise companies whose franchisees enjoy the benefits of a streamlined review process for SBA loan applications."